 Douglas Education Center (DEC), located at 130 Seventh Street, Monessen, Pennsylvania, was established in 1904 as a business and secretarial school.
 The founder of the then Douglas Business College was Warren Douglas.
 Current owner, Jeffrey D. Imbrescia, has owned the school and has been CEO/President since 1989.
 Douglas School of Business was incorporated on January 31, 1977 and, thus, became Douglas School of Business, Inc. Upon application for a fictitious name, Douglas School of Business, Inc., began doing business as Douglas Education Center on February 20, 2001.

-Between 1989 and 1999 DEC offered programs in specialized business, business administration, and executive secretary.
-Seeing a need in the community for education in the medical fields, Imbrescia added medical programs into the curricula in 1992.
+Between 1989 and 1999 DEC offered degree programs in specialized business, business administration, and executive secretary.
+Graduates from these programs were primarily hired by businesses from around the Monongahela Valley.
+Seeing a need in the community for education in the medical fields, DEC added medical programs into the curricula in 1992.